Stochastic Self-Guidance for Training-Free Enhancement of Diffusion Models: Methodology

 \subsection{Naive \ours}

-Building on the preceding observation, our key insight is that the suboptimal results of CFG can be directly refined through the model’s own sub-networks, mimicking the behavior of a weak model to steer the predictions away from potential low-quality outputs.
+Building on the preceding observation, our key insight is that \textit{we can leverage the model’s own sub-networks to intrinsically steer the denoising trajectory away from potential failure modes, thereby refining the suboptimal results of CFG}.

-As revealed in Autoguidance~\cite{Autoguidance}, problems in generative models depend on various factors (e.g., network architecture, dataset properties, etc.), making it difficult to pinpoint which components play a decisive role.
+As revealed in Autoguidance~\citep{Autoguidance}, problems in generative models depend on various factors (e.g., network architecture, dataset properties, etc.), making it difficult to pinpoint which components play a decisive role.
 Therefore, it is challenging to \textit{a priori} define an optimal sub-network that best captures low-quality regions.
-Motivated by~\citet{dropout}, a naive solution is to leverage as many diverse stochastic sub-networks as possible to construct multiple weak models.
+Motivated by~\citep{dropout}, a naive solution is to leverage as many diverse stochastic sub-networks as possible to construct multiple weak models.
 These weak models then guide the main model away from low-quality regions during each forward pass by steering it away from their outputs.
-We refer to this approach as Naive Stochastic Sub-network Guidance (Naive \ours).
-Intuitively, this can be understood as applying stochastic "dropout" to different blocks, constructing various sub-networks that capture diverse low-probability regions, guiding the output away from them (more discussion on this approach can be found in Appendx A).
+We refer to this approach as Naive $S$tochastic $S$ub-network Guidance (Naive \ours).
+Intuitively, this can be understood as applying stochastic ``dropout" to different blocks, constructing various sub-networks that capture diverse low-probability regions.

 Specifically, for a given binary mask \( \mathbf{m} \), sampled via stochastic block-dropping from the induced distribution \( p(\mathbf{m}) \), the weak model's prediction is defined as:

 where \( \mathbf{m} \) determines which blocks of the network parameters \( \boldsymbol{\theta} \) are activated, forming a latent sub-network during each forward pass.
 Naive \ours is then expressed as: